FIFA 17 Career Mode: Premier League Top 10 Wonderkids

 Thierry Ambrose is perhaps Manchester City’s third choice striker despite never having made an appearance for the club, but if there are a couple of injuries to Sergio Aguero and Kelechi Iheanacho, he could be thrust into the limelight.
-He is a pacey forward with 87 acceleration and 86 sprint speed, enabling him to also play out on the right wing.
-With a value of £927,000, you could sign the 19-year-old for around £2million, so maybe one for a Championship or bottom half top flight side to bring in and train up for the future, especially with wages of just £3,000.
+He is a pacey forward with 87 acceleration and 86 sprint speed, enabling him to play on the right wing.
+With a value of £927,000, you could sign the 19-year-old for around £2 million, so maybe one for a Championship or bottom-half top-flight side to bring in and train up for the future, especially with wages of just £3,000 a week.

 Pablo Maffeo (OVR 65 – POT 82)

 Another Manchester City starlet is right or centre back Pablo Maffeo, aged just 18.
 He went on loan to Girona for the second half of last season, but we still don’t know much about him.
 With a rating of 65, he would be perfect for any lower league club, and nurture him through the years.
 His top stats include balance (85), acceleration (75) and sprint speed (73).
-With a price tag of around £1.3million, he could be a player to sign on loan at first, but his wages of £1,000 shouldn’t be a problem.
+With a price tag of around £1.3 million, he could be a player to sign on loan at first, but his weekly wages of £1,000 a week shouldn’t be a problem.

 Brahim Diaz (OVR 64 – POT 82)

-Manchester City are beginning to look like a useful side to take charge of in career mode with a wealth of young talent.
-Next in line is attacking midfielder Brahim Diaz, who is also yet to play for The Sky Blues.
+Manchester City are beginning to look like a useful side to take charge of in Career Mode with a wealth of young talent.
+Next in line is attacking midfielder Brahim Diaz, who is also yet to play for the Sky Blues.
 He arrived at the academy at 2013 from Malaga, and made eight appearances for Spain U17s this year, scoring three goals.
 With a potential of 82, you have nothing to lose in signing the 17-year-old, especially with 82-rated acceleration and balance, as well as 80 agility.
-You should be able to sign Diaz for around £1million, and with £2,000 wages he will be within the budget of most lower league clubs.
+You should be able to sign Diaz for around £1 million, and with £2,000 a week wages he will be within the budget of most lower league clubs.